HERB GROWING GUIDE AND TOP TIPS

 Plant your seeds by gently pushing them into the compost, but do this very slightly.
 The seeds shouldn’t be deeper than a few millimetres (the only exception to this is with coriander seeds where you should push them further down to about 1cm below the surface).
 Also, when planting your seeds leave about 1.5cm (half an inch) between them, so their roots have space to grow later.
 Make the most of the surface area within the pot, as below.

-Now, cover your seeds with a very fine layer of compost (that small amount you reserved earlier!) and moisten the newly planted seeds with a mister or water spray (preferably an old rinsed-out cleaning bottle).
-Be careful not to ‘pour’ the water in, as this could submerge some seeds while leaving others dry.
+Now, cover your seeds with a very fine layer of compost (that small amount you reserved earlier!) and moisten the newly planted seeds with a water spray (preferably an old rinsed-out cleaning bottle) or just pouring carefully from a glass.
+Be careful not to completely flood the soil, as this could wash away the seeds or overflow from the top of the pot.

 Top Tip: To speed germination you can cover the pots with cling film or a glass dome that fits over the pot (this is not included in your kit).
 This helps to maintain the temperature and keep the seeds moist before they germinate.
 When you see the first signs of greenery, remove the cover.
 This usually takes 21-28 days.